akssingh0102/task-management/README.md

 Every update to a task is logged in the `task_logs` table, allowing you to track changes made to each task over time.

+## Authentication

+The application uses JWT (JSON Web Tokens) for user authentication.
+Upon successful login, users receive a token that must be included in the Authorization header for protected routes.
+This ensures secure access to the API endpoints.

 ## Testing the API

 You can test the API endpoints using Postman or any other API testing tool.
 Here's a sample Postman collection with success and failure scenarios:

-1. Import the [Postman Collection](link-to-postman-collection.json) to test the API endpoints.
+1. Import the `Postman Collection` to test the API endpoints.
-2. Ensure you include the JWT token in the Authorization header for protected routes.
+2. Use register user or login user API to generate JWT token.

+Note: collection is available in the `postman` directory at the root.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](https://opensource.org/license/MIT) - see the [LICENSE](LICENSE.md) file for details.